GrandHussar/FoodDetection-Counter/README.md

-# object detection and Recognize fruits
+# Fruit Detection and Counter
 Recognize fruit with Python, openCV and Google vision AI